Guyana, US EXIM sign historic loan agreement for Gas-to-Energy Project - Guyana Chronicle

 “This project will be the backbone of a strong economy that is prepared to compete on the global stage.
 But as we consider transition to an energy mix of cleaner natural gas, achieving a dramatic reduction in emissions is also a testament to the understanding respect for the environment”, the Prime Minister said.

+According to the Prime Minister, the GTE also symbolises the potential the country holds in harnessing its resources to bring real and lasting benefits to the people.

+He added: “Let us not forget that this moment would not have been possible without the margins of Guyana as a key player in the global energy landscape.
+Our oil and gas industry provided the means to envision such transformative projects, and this agreement stands as a proof that we’re building a future beyond the extraction of resources.”

-Senior Minister in the Office of the President with Responsibility for Finance, Dr. Ashni Singh, further highlighted the shared values or the two nation pointing to the economic trade and commercial dimensions of the two country’s partnerships.
+Senior Minister in the Office of the President with Responsibility for Finance and the Public Service, Dr. Ashni Singh, further highlighted the shared values of the two nations, pointing to the economic trade and commercial dimensions of the two countries’ partnerships.

+The project, he said, is a visible example of Guyana entering a historic dimension in its trade and bilateral ties, which reflects the country’s continued push for building a resilient and diverse economy.

+“But importantly, as Guyana navigates this period in our economic history, notwithstanding those historic dimensions and origins of our special and strong relationships, we hold the view of this government for this relationship that is entering new phases, that you see new dimensions, emergently and greater importance,” Dr. Singh said.

 Back in December, the financial institution granted its final approval for the US$526 million loan at their Board Meeting, after having completed the 35-day congressional notice period.